-Ethical capitalist - Julian Richer
+Ethical Capitalist - Julian Richer

 Retailing is hard.
 Staying on top of the industry for decades is even harder.
 Particularly when the products you sell are technology based and always changing.
 Which begs the question, how did a small UK retailer selling Hi-Fi components come to hold the World Record for sales per square foot of any retailer in the world for over twenty five years?